SAP-samples/teched2022-DA180/exercises/ex5/README.md

 ## Add-on section (optional) - Evaluate Forecast Accuracy<a name="subexADDON"></a>

-In order to evaluate the forecast accuracy for each stations's model, we need to compare predicted forecast values (from the predict-results) with the actual ground-truth e5-values of the test data time period.
+In order to __evaluate the forecast accuracy__ for each stations's model, we need to compare predicted forecast values (from the predict-results) with the actual ground-truth e5-values of the test data time period, which we join together using __dataframe-join methods__.
 ````Python
 # Prepare a dataframe with the forecast predictions
 fc_allgroups=fc_result.select('date', 'GROUP_ID', 'YHAT', 'YHAT_LOWER', 'YHAT_UPPER').rename_columns({'YHAT': 'PREDICTED'})